 NOKOR - US - FOOD: North Korea says it is pleased with recent talks with a visiting U.S. delegation about possible food aid for the impoverished regime.
 State media said a U.S. team visited the country this week but did not provide details.
 Observers say North Korea is facing a humanitarian crisis if quick action is not taken by Pyongyang and international donors.
 The world body's Food and Agricultural Organization says severe flooding last August has caused a shortfall of nearly two million tons of rice and wheat.

-President George Bush says he is extending sanctions on Syria for a year, following Washington's charge that Damascus was building a nuclear reactor with North Korea's help.
+US - SYRIA: President George Bush says he is extending sanctions on Syria for a year, following Washington's charge that Damascus was building a nuclear reactor with North Korea's help.
 Mr. Bush announced the move Wednesday in an executive order and a message to the U.S. Congress.
 The president said he extended the sanctions to deal with what he called threats by Syria's government to the national security, foreign policy and economy of the United States.

 IRAQ - GUANTANAMO BOMBER: The U.S. military says a Kuwaiti man who carried out a recent suicide bombing in Iraq was a former detainee at the U.S. military prison in Guantanamo Bay, Cuba.
 A military spokesman says Abdallah Salih al-Ajmi was one of three suicide bombers who struck the northern Iraqi city of Mosul last month.
 The attacks killed seven people.
 The U.S. Defense Department says at least 13 terrorism suspects whom it released from the prison later returned to combat.
 U.S. authorities transferred Ajmi from Guantanamo to Kuwaiti custody in 2005.